awsdocs/aws-systems-manager-user-guide/doc_source/application-manager-working-viewing-resources.md

 # Viewing application resources<a name="application-manager-working-viewing-resources"></a>

-The AWS Systems Manager Application Manager **Resources** tab displays the AWS resources in your application\.
+The **Resources** tab displays the AWS resources in your application\.
 If you choose a top\-level component, this page displays all resources for that component and any subcomponents\.
 If you choose a subcomponent, this page shows only the resources assigned to that subcomponent\.

 **Actions you can perform on this page**
 You can perform the following actions on this page: